baonq888/research-rag/README.md

 **Summarization (Full & Section-Level)**
 Uses zero-shot classification to route queries to full or section summaries.

-**Query Intent Classification**
-Determines whether the user is asking for a high-level summary or a specific detail using a zero-shot transformer model.

 **Vector-Based Retrieval with Re-ranking**
 Retrieves top-k documents via dense vector search, followed by CrossEncoder-based reranking.